josephrmartinez/josephrmartinez/README.md

 [advocate.ai](https://github.com/josephrmartinez/advocate.ai) - Web app that helps patients prepare for, record, and review their medical appointments.

 I'm now working as a full stack software engineer at [PredictionHealth](https://www.predictionhealth.com/)

-Let's talk about: LLM use-cases, AI in the application layer, building delightful software